×

 We asked foreigners in Belize what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Belize, most rental properties generally come equipped with basic appliances such as a refrigerator, stove, and washer and dryer.
 Additionally, many homes may also include air conditioning, ceiling fans, and even a hot water heater.
-Other amenities like dishwashers and extra ovens are sometimes available in higher-end properties," explained one person living in Belize.
+Other amenities like dishwashers and extra ovens are sometimes available in higher-end properties," said one in Belize.

 View More Answers